 Samuels walks out to boos but looks amused by Grado’s look.
 Quick promo from Sha running Grado down about his new “look”.
 Grado grabs the mic from him and with the crowd behind him says he’s taking this very serious and calls for the bell.

 As Sha is laughing still at him, Grado slaps him across the face.
 Samuels takes exception and delivers a power slam and then into a headlock.
-Grado recovers runs the ropes but are cut off with a lariat.
+Grado recovers runs the ropes but is cut off with a lariat.
 Samuels throws Grado from the ring while Barrett on commentary again runs down Grado’s abilities as he gets thrown into the barricades.

 Sha waited in the ring for the ten count but Grado climbs up on 9.
 Samuels then knocks him back down and takes to the outside and beats him down some more.
 Goes for a piledriver but Grado reverses it into a backdrop onto the walkway.